 Double-sided forming into two shapes

-Double-sided thermoforming using the technology developed by GGP is carried out with a second mold attached to a punch moved by servomotors.
+Vacuum double-sided according to the technology developed by GGP is realized by using a second mold attached to a punch moved by servomotors.

 A sheet in a highly elastic state is enclosed between the upper and lower frames, the material is pre-blown, the balloon is rotated down through the upper mold attached to the punch, the lower mold is moved to the lower frame until it is sealed, the upper mold pushes the material into the lower mold, a vacuum pump removes the air between the material and the two molds through vacuum channels, and after a certain cooling time, the punch is driven off and the part is demolded.